 People also read Google reviews written by both employees and customers, which can help provide a holistic view of how a company operates internally and with their customers.

 Be sure to keep an open mind when reading reviews.
 Social media and peer review sites give everyone a voice.
-People can say whatever they would like about their employer or former employer.
+People can say whatever they like about their employer or former employer.
 Take reviews into consideration, but don’t let them be the determining factor on whether or not you apply for the job.
 Use your discretion.

 Tip 3: Befriend a recruiter during your job search

 Let recruiters do some of the work for you!
 They have multiple jobs at various companies at their fingertips and have a direct line to the hiring managers.
 Recruiters will listen to what you’re looking for in your next job.
 Their goal is to find the perfect candidate for the employer.
 There are multiple benefits of working with a recruiter at staffing services firm.

-To find a recruiter, ensure your online presence is optimized for your professional brand, and that your resume is up-to-date online.
+To find a recruiter, ensure your online presence is optimized for your professional brand, and that your resume is updated online.
 Recruiters look for candidates online and review countless resumes.
 Ensure that your differentiators across your digital brand stand out and grab their attention.

 Recruiters also use various social platforms to share open jobs with their network.
 Recruiters tweet or post about their open jobs every day.
 Try following or connecting with recruiters who post the types of jobs that you are interested in, or who recruit for companies you’re trying to get into.
 You’ll get relevant job postings right in your feed, and this is also an effective way to start the conversation.
 Send them a private, direct message to express your interest in the role.